Janortop5/k8s-automated-dr/infra/README.md

 ## 1  Install the needed plugins

-> THESE PLUGINS ARE PART OF THE SUGGESTED DEFAULT PLUGINS SO SKIP THIS STEP.
+> THESE PLUGINS ARE ALREADY PART OF THE SUGGESTED DEFAULT PLUGINS SO SKIP THIS STEP.
 IF NOT AVAILABLE, MANUALLY INSTALL THEM.
 1. **Manage Jenkins → Manage Plugins → Available**
 2. Search and install (no restart required for recent LTS versions):